hit-blockchain-lab/Fate/doc/specs/contract-spec.md

 TODO

-## Game Asset Contract
+## Game Asset Contract(Need design)

 The purpose of this contract is to store one game's assets state.
 One game could have more contracts that mapping different type of assets.
 Of course, one contract can have many assets for the same game.
+This contract would be built by game developers, and we could offer a standard template.

 #### State Data Structure

+- `Asset_ID`: the unique identification for a type of asset in one contract

-- `Asset_Type`: a data structure for one asset item. `Struct{asset_id, asset_type_name, asset_type_info}`
+- `Asset_Type`: a data structure for one asset item. `Struct{Asset_ID, Asset_Type_Name, Asset_Type_Info}`
 - `Asset_Types`:  A map for one game's assets information(`Asset_Type`), such as Skins,  Equipment.
 Like `map{asset_id_1:Asset_Type_1, asset_id_2:Asset_Type_2, asset_id_3:Asset_Type_3}`
 - `Asset_Data_Item`: For each type of asset,  game developers must define the corresponding data storage structure `Asset_Data`.
 Such as `struct{asset_data_item_id, asset_data_item_owner, asset_data_item_address}`
 - `Asset_Data`:  `list[Asset_Data_Item}`